Kulim13/CipherHater/vuescan.md

 ## [Detailed explanation]()

 ```
 Since now the license key is not needed and is not used by the program,
-it is not possible to send scanned images via the e-mail via the VueScan
+it is not possible to send scanned images the e-mail via the VueScan
-interface, due to the absence of the sender's address that is in the
+interface, due to the not present of the sender's address that is in the
-license key when purchasing the program.
+licenses when purchasing the program.
 ```

 ---